 Consider yourself a Notion nerd?
 (Join the club!)
 Discover how Notion can level up your writing life with a sneak peek at my Notion Writing Dashboard template pack!

-Every element of your writing life, in one place.
+Every element of your creative writing life, in one place

 All the databases in this template pack are linked to show you every element of your story in context.
 All your characters, settings, story worlds, individual writing sessions, and more are at your fingertips.